Scarlet Finale! (Demo)

-“No.” Both replied at the same time.
-For the first time ever, Faith and Wish seemed to be on the same wavelength.
+“No.” "No!"
+Both denied Eri's ridiculous statement at the same time.
+For the first time, Faith and Wish were on the same wavelength.

 Even if Faith was the kind of person who would never run away from a fight.
 There was a reason this was an exception.
-Faith and Wish had graduated together from the same college.
-Even if he was well known as a prodigy, Wish was acknowledged even further than that.
+Faith and Wish had graduated together.
+But even if he was well known as a prodigy, Wish was acknowledged even further than that.

 “Stop fooling around.”
 Faith sighed.
 “Why are you even here?”